thewebplatform/thewebplatform.today/README.md

 ### Get the code

-[Download](https://github.com/polymerelements/polymer-starter-kit/releases/latest) and extract Polymer Starter Kit to where you want to work.
+[Download](https://github.com/thewebplatform/thewebplatform.today) and extract the `zip` file to where you want to work.
+If you know how to use git, feel free to fork or clone the project.

-The standard version of Polymer Starter Kit comes with tools that are very handy when developing a Polymer app.
-If you'd like to get started without installing any new tools, see Polymer Starter Kit Light in the [Releases](https://github.com/polymerelements/polymer-starter-kit/releases/latest) page.
+The tools are bundled in the zip file, you will just need to install the dependencies.

 ### Install dependencies